interactive-matter/aJson/README.md

  name->type
 ```

-which can be either aJson_False, aJson_True, aJson_NULL, aJson_Number, aJson_String, aJson_Array
+which can be either aJson_Boolean, aJson_NULL, aJson_Number, aJson_String, aJson_Array
 or aJson_Object.
 For aJson_Number you can use value.number.valueint or value.number.valuedouble, for aJson_String
-you can use value.valuestring, for True or False, you can use value.valuebool.
+you can use value.valuestring, for Boolean, you can use value.valuebool.

 To render the object back to a string you can simply call